-Growing up on opposite coasts, my husband and I had parallel fantasies of leaving our suburban childhoods behind for the “civilized” life: We would be rich and European, ideally with a manor thrown in.
-These (now slightly embarrassing) imaginings may be in check, but the pull of a life right out of the pages of The World of Interiors is still strong.
-So, while on a trip to Dublin with our 4-year-old daughter, Clara, we made a detour to Ballyvolane House, a regal 1728 family estate and inn located in Ireland’s East County Cork—and seemingly plucked straight from our dreams.
+Growing up on the opposite shore, my husband and I had the same dreams of leaving our urban children to live a “civilized” life: we would be rich and European, rightfully with a big house to live in.
+These thoughts (now a little embarrassing) may be manageable. .
+However, the pull of life on the pages of The World of Interiors is still strong.

-Each of Ballyvolane’s six rooms can accommodate parents and one child in a crib or cot, and all except the Blue Room have bathtubs.
-While there are no adjoining units, the Yellow and Big rooms and the Blue and Grans rooms are opposite each other, making them good for larger families.
+Fact: One of the six rooms in Ballyvolane can accommodate parents and children in bed or couches, and everyone outside the Blue Room has a bathtub.
+Although no units are connected, Yellow and Large rooms and Green and Gran rooms face each other, making them ideal for large families.

 After mixing our drinks on the floor and circling the walled garden, we sat down to have dinner in the dining room.
 It was an old dinner party filled with candelabras, linen, and official silverware.
 Clara had set up her table with plastic containers set up like ours.
 We settled into a delicious four-course meal, and when Clara started to panic, Jenny comforted her with a Charlie and Lola DVD in the TV room with toys next to us.

 I was amazed!
 Then I realized how much our definition of splendor has changed since we became parents.
 Access to ketchup (without the need for inquiries), DVD (free of charge for room service $ 11.95), and one that plays the role of a mother in anticipation of everyone’s needs – those are the types of resources. as parents, we fell in love.